CALL FOR CHAPTER PROPOSALS

 research.
 This handbook will bring together examples of the

-application of systems science methods and theories in a range of
+systems science methods and theories in a range of

 social science fields.
 The goal is to provide a comprehensive portrait